 One of the most popular events is the Beer Can Regatta with crazy floating crafts built from empty beer cans is a must see event!
 This event is a charity fundraiser.

 Our festivals and crazy fun events run from May to September.
 This is the time of year when weather is perfect for festivals, sporting events, live events and cultural experiences.
 It’s when the fun begins!
 Visit when the action is happening.

-Fishing in the Top End is just one of the popular activities!
+Fishing: In the Top End, fishing is a religion.
 Fishing competitions run throughout the ‘dry season’ and offer significant prizes for anglers and fun seekers.